 How do you beat the competition?

-you need to stand out to beat the competition.
-Tries not to copy the competition.
+You need to stand out to beat the competition.
+Try not to copy the competition.
 This is his approach.
 Will Tjernlund does copy the competition, but Manuel is more interested in creating unique products and building a brand.

 How can we make a product unique in a simple way?